Timothy Chooi: Career

 Brussels Philharmonic, Chicago Symphony Orchestra, National Arts Centre Orchestra, Toronto Symphony Orchestra, Auckland Philharmonia, Montreal Symphony Orchestra, Santa Barbara Symphony and Sichuan Symphony Orchestra, among others.
-He has shared the international stage with artists and conductors such as Anne-Sophie Mutter, Pinchas Zukerman, Stéphane Denève, Lang Lang, Yuja Wang, Yoav Talmi, Carlos Miguel Prieto, Kent Nagano, and Benjamin Zander.
+He has shared the international stage with artists and conductors such as Gianandrea Noseda, Kent Nagano, Anne-Sophie Mutter, Pinchas Zukerman, Stéphane Denève, Lang Lang, Yuja Wang, Yoav Talmi, Jukka-Pekka Saraste and Benjamin Zander.

 He completed an Artist Diploma at the Juilliard School studying with Catherine Cho, and a Professional Studies diploma at the Kronberg Academy with Christian Tetzlaff.

 In 2021, at the age of 27, Chooi was made the Professor of Violin at University of Ottawa (Canada), one of the youngest professors in the institution's history.

 Instruments

-Timothy Chooi is currently performing on two violins–1741 “Titan” Guarneri Del Gesu violin which has been on loan to him from Canimex since 2023.
-Chooi is also performing on 1709 "Engleman" Stradivarius as a recipient of the Nippon Music Foundation in Japan.